mcarlos137/moneyclick_web/README.md

 # MoneyClick Web

-Web platform that provides services to MoneyClick Wallet clients
+Web platform that provides services to MoneyClick Wallet clients.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).